starwisp/Civizard-tileset-archeology/README.md

 <b>Visibility bubble large</b>

-0F being the "fully visible" index, then just fill everything with 0Fs and load it.
+As can be inferred by comparing the emulator view to the visibility map, 0F must be the "fully visible" index.
+To uncover the full map, one just has to fill everything in this area with 0Fs and load it back in the emulator.

 <p align="center">